jamisonjohnson/jamisonjohnson.github.io/index.md

 <br>
 Phone: (240) 412-2886

-You can help support my work by donating [here](https://www.paypal.com/paypalme/JamisonJohnson/).
+You can help support our work by donating [here](https://www.paypal.com/paypalme/JamisonJohnson/).